YodaEmbedding/eagle-eye-tracker/README.md

 ## Usage

-To compile, download, run the program on the NXT; and run the Python script:
+To run the simulation:

-    make run_nxt
+    make run_sim

 To run the GUI:

     make run_gui

+To run on the Raspberry Pi, clone this repository and then run:

+    make run_rpi

-To run the simulation:
+[DEPRECATED] To compile, download, run the program on the NXT; and run the Python script:

-    make run_sim
+    make run_nxt

 To run tests: